jonatasdemello/graphics-html5/README.md

 A couple of decades later I am looking back at them and try to understand how they work and what mathematical formulas are behind.

+The `/demos/` folder is organized using .html files, start with index.html